jordangarrison/nix-config/README.md

 ### `./update-users.sh`

-This is a helper script which will run home manager.
+This is a helper script which will run home manager for the currently logged in user if they are in the repo.

 ```sh
 ./update-users.sh